 The composition of air in the atmosphere comprises four major gases namely nitrogen, oxygen, argon and carbon dioxide.
 Other substances are present in a very little amount and hence, they are collectively known as trace components.
-Let us observe the composition of air in the atmosphere shown in the in the graph and table below:
+Let us observe the composition of air in the atmosphere as shown in the diagram given below with composition in percentage.